 Responsibilities - The officers of the Corporation shall have the following duties and powers associated with their positions:

-Board Chair – The Board Chair, who shall be referred to with such title or as the “Chair”, shall, when present, preside at all meetings of the Board, of the executive committee, and of the Members.
+Board Chair – The Board Chair, who shall be referred to with such title or as the “Chair”, shall, when present, preside at all meetings of the Board, and of the Members.
 The Chair shall have such other duties and powers as the Board may specify as outlined in Board Policy.

-Board Vice Chair – The Board Vice Chair, who shall be referred to with such title or as the “Vice Chair”, shall, when the Board Chair is absent, preside at meetings of the Board, of the executive committee, and of the Members.
+Board Vice Chair – The Board Vice Chair, who shall be referred to with such title or as the “Vice Chair”, shall, when the Board Chair is absent, preside at meetings of the Board, and of the Members.

 President – The President shall have such duties and powers as outlined in their job description.